Welcome to this Throne Legacy Capital Review

 Australian and New Zealand shell companies are often used for fooling banks into thinking that they are legitimate.

-Why is TLC engaging in such suspicious activities instead of simply getting registered under the Malaysian authorities as a company selling financial products?
+Why is TLC engaging in such suspicious activities instead of simply getting registered by the Malaysian authorities as a company selling financial products?

 Why TLC Is Not Transparent